1979: The Halloween that Almost Wasn't (AKA The Night Dracula Saved the World)

 The special then ends in a disco scene, with the witch turning into a disco queen and Dracula tossing off his vampire gear for a Saturday Night Fever get-up.

 Quite a few specials from this era - and for the next few years - ended with a disco.
-This one featurs the song "Keep on Thinkin,'" which has exatly zero to do with Halloween, but is pretty catchy, and, since I only heard it around Halloween, always does, in fact, make me think of the season.
+This one features the song "Keep on Thinkin,'" which has exatly zero to do with Halloween, but is pretty catchy, and, since I only heard it around Halloween, always does, in fact, make me think of the season.
 For a better disco song, though, dig "Witch Magic" from the end of Witch's Night Out.

 This was aired under the name "The Halloween That Almost Wasn't," but sold on video as "The Night Dracula Saved the World."
-The makeup job earned it an emmy for Outstanding Individual Achievement - Children's Program, and it was nominated for three more (editing, outstanding program, and outstanding achievement for Mariette Hartley's performance as the witch).
-Every Halloween fan should track down a copy - or watch it below!
-The plot is a bit random, but the writing is sharp and funny, and the performances are dynamite.
-A deserving classic.
+The makeup job earned it an emmy for "Outstanding Individual Achievement - Children's Program," and it was nominated for three more (editing, outstanding program, and outstanding achievement for Mariette Hartley's performance as the witch).

 PART 1: